martijntakken/Azure-Sentinel/Playbooks/VirusTotal/readme.md

 <a name="deployall"></a>

-## Deployment Custom Connector + Playbooks
+## Deployment Custom Connector

 This package includes:

 * Custom connector for VirusTotal
 * Twelve playbook templates leverage VirusTotal custom connector

 You can choose to deploy the connector and optionally one ore more playbooks, each seperately from it's specific folder.
+Instructions for deploying the playbooks are located in the playbook folders.

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fmartijntakken%2FAzure-Sentinel%2Ffeature%2Fvirustotal%2FPlaybooks%2FVirusTotal%2FConnector%2FAzureDeploy.json" target="_blank">
     <img src="https://aka.ms/deploytoazurebutton"/>